IronSrp/IronSrp/README.md

 - Knowledge of operating systems(Windows/Linux)
 - Knowledge of network technologies(ISO model)
 - Knowledge of the object-oriented programming paradigm
-- Programming C#(Junior), Python, Java, JS
+- Programming C#(Junior)

 Other Info
 I am a broad-profile IT specialist.
 I managed to work in the field of information security and network administration.
+4 years ago I got acquainted with programming - I tried to write in Python, Java, JS and PHP.

 <!--
 **IronSrp/IronSrp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.